Platform Launching Q1 2026

 Why is Government pushing regulation now?

-These are direct quotes and statistics lifted from the consultation response.
+These are direct quotes and statistics from the consultation response on energy market reforms.
 They're also the problems we founded Meet George to solve.

 Meet George removes pressure selling entirely.
-Our journeys are self-service, documented, and auditable - ready for Ofgem oversight.
+Our journeys are self-service, documented, and auditable.

-"TPIs charging hidden fees/commission" and "most profitable decision can be directly opposed to best interest of customers."
+"TPIs charging hidden fees" and "most profitable decision can be directly opposed to best interest of customers."

-We are supplier agnostic and we publish wholesale rates plus our 1p/kWh fee .
+We're supplier agnostic and publish wholesale rates plus our 1p/kWh fee.

 "Predatory sales tactics" and "pressure selling" are rife.